njuhxc/PARICA/README.md

 # PARICA
-Dataset for article 'PARICA: a Real-time Python API Recommendation ApproachBased on Context Analysis'
+Dataset for article 'PARICA: a Real-time Python API Recommendation Approach Based on Context Analysis'